What is trans fat? Food with Trans fat : Trans Fat Free Foods

 The different names of trans fat are “partially hydrogenated vegetable oil” or “hydrogenated vegetable oil” or “shortening”.
 In India it is known as vanaspati which comes in brand names as "Dalda", "Rath" and "Ghaghan".

-Foods with Trans Fat
+Trans Fat Foods

 Always look for the words shortening, partially hydrogenated vegetable oil or hydrogenated vegetable oil on the food label, these are nothing but trans fats.